This is a series of panels with encaustic

 style I affectionately refer to as "Taichi" drawing.

-(I don't know if this is an entirely appropriate use of the term, but I have practised the
+(I don't know if this is an entirely appropriate use of the term, but as I have practised the

 movements of Tai Chi Chuan for enough years to mean what I say.)

 all images 2010 Lawrence P Kaster

 I made impressions in the wax with several old zinc

 printing plates and rubbed some dry pigments into

 the texture.
 A quick re-melting of the surface locks the